The monthly employment report, including the politically important unemployment percentage, dominates the week in economic reporting.

 Other reports of interest:

-This week I shall be analyzing new bull and bear signals among 2,378 stocks and exchange-traded funds that have some analyst interest.
+This week I shall be analyzing new bull and bear signals among 3,450 stocks and exchange-traded funds that have some analyst interest.
 They are traded both on the major U.S. exchanges and over-the-counter.
-My universe is selected from mid-cap stocks and larger, defined as market capitalization of $1 billion and greater.
+My universe is selected from small-cap stocks and larger, defined as market capitalization of $1 million and greater.